json420/degu/doc/degu.server.rst

    :synopsis: Embedded HTTP Server

-As a quick example, say you have this :doc:`rgi` application:
+As a quick example, say you have this :doc:`rgi` (RGI) application:

 >>> def my_app(session, request, bodies):
 ...     if request['method'] not in {'GET', 'HEAD'}: